How to Become a Speech Therapist in South Carolina

 Salaries for SLPs in South Carolina and Its Regions

-Within the state, the highest average SLP salaries are located in metro Charlotte, followed by Florence, Spartanburg, and Charleston.
+The highest average SLP salaries in South Carolina are located in metro Charlotte, followed by Florence, Spartanburg, and Charleston.

-The cities where you’ll find the best opportunities for high-end SLP salaries –the cities offering the highest 90th percentile salaries– are Florence, metro Charlotte, Greenville, and Myrtle Beach.
+The cities where you’ll find the best opportunities for high-end SLP salaries (90th percentile) include Florence, metro Charlotte, Greenville, and Myrtle Beach.

 You can compare the salaries across all of South Carolina’s major cities listed below.
 They’re sorted by highest average salary, and include data about the range between entry-level (10th percentile) and high-end salaries: